CodeRabbitHub/Python/README.md

 # Python

-I started this repository with an intention to revise upon all the programming concepts in python.
-I'll also add small and useful programmes which I create along my Data Science Journey.
+This repository contians python and object oriented programming with python tutorials.
+I started this repo with an intention to revise upon all the programming concepts in python.
+I'll also keep updating stuff as I learn more and find useful.

 1. General Python Programming
 2. Data Structues and Algorithms